Astro-2539/ZLabs-RoundPix-16px/README_EN.md

 > This article is translated by artificial intelligence.
 >

-# Z Labs Round Bitmap 16px
+# Z Labs RoundPix 16px

 ![Title](/img/EN/幻灯片1.PNG "Title")

+> [!WARNING]
+>
+> The English name of this font family has been changed from **"Z Labs Round Bitmap 16px"** to **"Z Labs RoundPix 16px"** (see [Issues #1](https://github.com/Astro-2539/ZLabs-Round-Bitmap-16px/issues/1) for details), while the Chinese name remains unchanged.
+>
+> Meanwhile, the font names in the font files have also been synchronously changed.
+Due to the different names, the old and new versions of the fonts can coexist. **You need to manually switch to the renamed new version of the font in your project.**
+>
+> If you have any questions or suggestions, please reply in Issue #1.

-**Z Labs Round Bitmap 16px** is a 16px Chinese pixel font (with actual Chinese character size being 15*15), adopting a round-shaped style, with Western characters drawn in a monospaced proportion.
+**Z Labs RoundPix 16px** is a 16px Chinese pixel font (with actual Chinese character size being 15*15), adopting a round-shaped style, with Western characters drawn in a monospaced proportion.

 This project is in the early development stage.
 Currently, it supports Level 1 Chinese characters of GB/T 2312, common Western characters, and common punctuation marks, which can meet relatively simple Simplified Chinese character usage needs.